arcan1s/ahriman/docs/faq.md

    yay -S python-jinja
    ```

 2. Register bot in telegram.
-You can do it by using by talking with [@BotFather](https://t.me/botfather).
+You can do it by talking with [@BotFather](https://t.me/botfather).
 For more details please refer to [official documentation](https://core.telegram.org/bots).

 3. Optionally (if you want to post message in chat):